Remembering NPR's Ken Barcus, a tough editor with a big heart - NewsBreak

 Week in politics: Georgia Senate debate; Jan 6. committee decision to subpoena Trump

+We look at the Georiga Senate debates as well as the Jan.
+6 Committee's decision to subpoena former president Donald Trump.
 Joined now by NPR's senior editor and correspondent, Ron Elving.
 Ron, thanks so much for being with us.
 RON ELVING, BYLINE: Good to be with you, Scott.
-SIMON: Ron, what difference do debates make these days?
-There's so many different options for people to screen, entertainment as well as politics.

-The history of U.S. intervention in Haiti is stopping U.S. officials from intervening

-The humanitarian situation in Haiti is growing dire.
-Gangs have been blocking aid and fuel supplies.
-Cholera is making a comeback.
-And the man who has been leading Haiti since the last president was assassinated a year ago is asking for foreign intervention.
-But the history of U.S. interventions there is giving many in Washington pause, as NPR's Michele Kelemen reports.
+SIMON: Ron,...

 Candidates compete eagerly for Colorado's new congressional district seat